 This article originated in some years of feminist activism, and a sustained effort to understand two sentences spoken by Evelina Giobbe, an antiprostitution activist and educator, at a radical feminist conference in 1987.
 She said: "Prostitution isn't like anything else.
 Rather, everything else is like prostitution because it is the model for women's condition."
 Since that time, I have listened to those sentences echo in my mind, as if they wanted to teach me something I could not yet understand but needed to.
 I believe now that my perplexity arose, perversely, from my own commitments as a lawyer and activist in support of women in prostitution: not, it seemed, from the commitment part, but from the lawyer part.
 Thinking from within prevailing discourses of feminist legal theory and law reform strategies, I found myself precluded from any adequate engagement with, much less response to, Giobbe's analysis.
 That is something to notice.
 A sister suggests that you take a look at her car, as something seems to be rattling.
 You stand befuddled, gazing at the saw and hammer in your hands.

-Baldwin, Margaret A.
+Margaret A. Baldwin,

-"Split at the Root: Prostitution and Feminist Discourses of Law Reform,"
+Split at the Root: Prostitution and Feminist Discourses of Law Reform,

-Available at: http://digitalcommons.law.yale.edu/yjlf/vol5/iss1/3
+Available at: https://digitalcommons.law.yale.edu/yjlf/vol5/iss1/3